ShirleyWISiu/LigTMap/README.md

 ## INSTALLATION

+This code was tested on MacOS X 11.2, CentOS 7.6 and 7.8.
+We will be glad to know if it works also on your platform!

 ### 1. MOPAC2016
 MOPAC2016 can be downloaded from http://openmopac.net/MOPAC2016.html
 You need a license to use, please go to the homepage